Attendance Officer

 Attendance officer for Key Stages 3 and 4

 Attendance officer for an outstanding school in West London.
 The Attendance Officer plays a vital role in promoting and supporting high levels of student attendance and punctuality.
 This position involves monitoring attendance data, identifying patterns of concern, and implementing targeted interventions to improve engagement.
 The role requires close collaboration with students, families, and external agencies.
-The school is keen to look over attendance officer CVs ASAP.
+The school is keen to look over attendance officer CVs ASAP and meet candidates at the start of the new term in January.

 SCHOOL INFORMATION